 I have yet to accept any free gear.

-I do, however, get “pro deals” (Big discounts) from some brands because I live at the Grand Canyon, notably BIG AGNES and MARMOT.
+I do, however, get “pro deals” (Big discounts) from some brands because I live at the Grand Canyon, most notably (As far as this list is concerned) BIG AGNES and MARMOT.

 My site is also an Amazon.com affiliate.
 When you click to Amazon and buy something within 24 hours, I get a small commission.
 So naturally I’m going to link to Amazon as much as possible.
 I don’t earn a dime from links to other sites, like ULA Equipment or REI.